 Outside the tent there were two canvas folding chairs which were super comfy.
 I could even sleep in the ones that had a higher back; the short ones didn’t have a place where I could lean my head back.
 Wanted to steal one home…

-Tent has two side flaps for air and mosquito netting that can be separated.
+Tent had two side flaps for air and mosquito netting that could be separated.

-All items and gear are provided by Coleman Malaysia, which sells outdoor equipment and also runs Glamping activities around Malaysia.
+All items and gear were provided by Coleman Malaysia, which sells outdoor equipment and also runs Glamping activities around Malaysia.

 The campsite was actually nicely decorated with a lot of gas lamps and bulbs around the trees, as well as a large bonfire.
 Hipster music blared from the loudspeakers.
 There was a proper canteen/kitchen and hall area just up the hill, and a building for showers and toilets.
 The downside was that they were really far from the tent so we had to trek up and down the hill every time we wanted to go.
 Tables and chairs were scattered across the lawn.

 True to the whole glamour camping spirit, food was provided.
 We didn’t have to do any cooking at all because they had waiters assisting at the buffet line.

 Some of the group went night trekking around the park while the rest of us enjoyed a ‘moonlight cinema’ at the hall where they played us movies in the dark.
 The guys mostly stayed up til the wee hours of the morning drinking beer.
 I only fell asleep at 4am because it was stuffy in the tent and the mattress was weird.
 At 6am they started blaring Coldplay music to wake us up, so I barely got any sleep and had a throbbing headache the entire day.

 The next morning we had to play some games to build ‘team spirit’, like memorising messages while doing tasks that distract you like Sudoku and Jigsaw puzzles.
 It was hilarious because the messages were quite long and funny.
 I think my team did pretty well though we didn’t win anything.